In order to utilize the services provided by CHPC, you need to have for an account

 UPDATE - Getting accounts for a class that needs access to CHPC resources: To set up accounts for class use of CHPC, please make a request via email@example.com.
 Include the class name (i.e., CHEM 4500), the instructor's name, approximate number of students, and date by which accounts are needed.
 CHPC will then set up a class account with the instructor as the CHPC PI, and provide the instructor with a token to provide to members of the class.
 The students will use the token to request a CHPC account as part of the class at the a special account application web link that is sent along with the token to the class instructor.
 The token will work for students new to CHPC as well as students who have an existing CHPC account.
 See the article on "New CHPC Class Account Provisioning" in the Summer 2020 CHPC Newsletter for additional details.

 Getting an account

 - Make sure you have an active uNID

 You must be provisioned at the University of Utah campus level with a valid, active uNID in order to be provisioned at CHPC.

 - If you are Utah State University faculty and head of your research group, you will

 need to send a request to firstname.lastname@example.org asking to have a uNID created for you.
 Please include the information on the top section of this mockup of the affiliate request form.

 - If you are not a University of Utah or Utah State University faculty staff or student, but are collaborating with others at the University, you will need to request that the faculty member sponsoring your account fill out this form: https://www.hr.utah.edu/forms/affiliate.php.
-Make sure to have them select 10017 - visiting scholar in order to be correctly provisioned to access CHPC systems. uNIDs are good for 1 year, so if they are needed for a longer period of time they will need to be renewed.
+Make sure to have them select 10017 - visiting scholar in order to be correctly provisioned to access CHPC systems. uNIDs are good for 1 year, so if they are needed for a longer period of time they will need to be renewed, as discussed above.
 Here is a mockup of the form with some comments.

 - When the uNID is created,the person making the request will receive an e-mail message.